Yakōchū: Gameplay

 In Yakōchū, players select text prompts, as seen through the green rectangle bar here.

 Weekly Famitsu described Yakōchū as a sound novel.

 Mark Kretzschmar and Sara Raffel, authors of The History and Allure of Interactive Visual Novels, described the term used to primarily define Japanese games that rely on graphics and sounds instead of puzzles to tell a story and was more generally interchangeable with visual novels.
 In Yakōchū, there are narrative branches out into different stories depending on the choices the player makes.

 Yakōchū was designed for control to be performed with one hand for either left-handed or right-handed players.
 The player can control the game through advancing the text forward and backwards and confirming options for narrative branches when prompted.
 After playing through the story once, restarting the game allows for new narrative branches to become available, allowing for new stories to become available to the player.

 Plot

-In Yakōchū the player can choose to name the main character.
-They are a first-year high school student.
-Along with Hayami Arisa, their classmate and childhood friend, they go aboard the maiden voyage of the luxury cruiser called Diana.
-As passengers celebrate the trip on the ship's deck, a surprise explosion ends the party and causes the boat to sink.
-This leads the student protagonist to board a lifeboat and escape, eventually losing sight of the other survivors.
+In Yakōchū, the game's protagonist, named by the player, is the captain of a large cargo ship called the Daiana.
+Before setting off on a six-month voyage, the Captain is seen off by his lover, whom he plans to marry after the voyage.
+Besides the protagonist, there are other important crew members on board such as the navigator, the mechanic, a doctor.

-Soon, the separated group manages to take shelter on a new ship called Pandora that suddenly appeared before them.
-The location becomes the set of a mystery where the survivors are slowly being targeted for murder.
-Depending on the choices made during the game, some stories are told, ranging from one involving a potential ghost aboard the ship to an unknown stowaway, and the discovery of killer bees, among others.
+As the ship sets sails from the shore, the crew begins to encounter various kinds of misfortunes.
+These can range from paranormal events, natural disasters, being attacked by monsters, and the deaths of the crew.
+Since there is only ocean outside the ship, the situation becomes even more alarming.
+The development of events depends on the player's decisions with the game having several endings.